ArisKal66/regions_unforgotten/ETLs/postgre+airflow_book_ETL/README.md

 ### Directory components
 The installation, configuration and deployment of containers should take place on a virtual environment:
 Most of the times on Windows machines, the user should update policies to create and activate virtual environment.
-The virtual environmeent in this case may not make too much sense, but it's a good practice after all.
+The virtual environment in this case may not make too much sense, but it's a good practice after all.
 ```
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 python -m venv venv